 Pain and other complications following breast cancer surgery

-A seroma is a ‘pocket’ of clear yellow fluid that can develop following surgery, caused by blood plasma leaking through ruptured blood vessels.
-They are harmless but can cause alarm because they can sometimes ‘look‘ like a mass on a follow-up mammogram.
-A lymphedema is a situation where swelling and fluid retention is caused by complications to the lymphatic system, which can often lead to infection.
-Lymphedema is more common following surgical excision of axillary lymph nodes, so it has to be carefully monitored.
+A seroma is a ‘pocket’ of clear yellow fluid that can develop following breast cancer surgery.
+The cause of seroma is blood plasma leaking through ruptured blood vessels.
+Seromas are harmless but can cause alarm because they can sometimes look like a mass on a follow-up mammogram.

-In most settings, breast surgeries are performed by a general surgeon
+In most settings, breast surgeries a general surgeon performs breast cancer surgery

 Breast reconstruction surgery is often part of breast treatment surgery

-Not all women who undergo mastecomy will be candidates for reconstructive breast plastic surgery.
-Sometimes the breast can be surgically reconstructed using either implants or tissue flap procedures, but not all women will have enough spare tissue to engage in a breast reconstruction procedure.
+Not all women who undergo mastectomy will be candidates for reconstructive breast plastic surgery.
+Sometimes, surgical reconstruction of the breast using either implants or tissue flap procedures is possible.
+However, not all women will have enough spare tissue to engage in a breast reconstruction procedure.

 Breast reconstruction is often performed at the same time as breast tumor removal